- Notion templates are an effective and efficient way to get started with Notion instantly.

 5. Job Applications

-If you are a university student just about to graduate, it is likely that you would soon start applying for jobs, in which case you need to plan out your applications to keep things in order.
+If you are a university student just about to graduate, it is likely that you will soon start applying for jobs, in which case you need to plan out your applications to keep things in order.
 While there are different ways to do this, if you already use Notion for organizing your life, you can manage your job applications on the app using the Job Applications template.
 This free template gives you a table with all the essential information, so all you have to do is fill in your entries, and if required, customize the table to fit your purpose.
 Moreover, you can also attach your resume and cover letters for your different job applications such that you can always check what stage of the interview process you are in for those applications.

 6. Resonance Calendar

 If you are a student, you can benefit greatly from this method and keep track of all the information you consume and the thoughts and ideas you get in a day.
 You can practice this method on Notion using the Resonance Calendar template, wherein all you need to do is replace the existing entries in the list with yours.
-And based on your preference and schedule, check back on these entries from time to time.
+Then, and based on your preference and schedule, check back on these entries from time to time.
 Easily one of the best Notion college templates we have seen.

 The templates mentioned so far are tailored for students to meet their educational needs, and they cover a substantial portion of the basic needs of high-school and university students.
-However, besides these templates, there also happens to be a host of other Notion templates that you can use as a student — mostly for personal use.
+However, besides these templates, there also happens to be a host of other Student templates that you can use — mostly for personal use.

 Here are a few such Notion templates.